petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 The shell lists all pre-installed Elasticsearch plugins when you run the command.

-If you have extra search plugins that are not listed, add them to your DXP Cloud project's repository:
+If you have extra search plugins that are not listed, add them to your Liferay Cloud project's repository:

 1. In your repository, open the `search/LCP.json` file.